xbhatnag/Handicam/README.md

 Note: Images are NOT copied over to the device.

 You need to make modifications to the code for this to work with your camera!
-Check Connection.kt for modifications that must be made.
-WiFi Network, Password and IP Address of camera must be manually set.
+Check Connection.kt for modifications that must be made - WiFi Network, Password and IP Address of camera must be manually set.